In wildness is the preservation of the world. Henry David Thoreau

 We all need someone to lean on.
 This gorgeous snow white mare very heavy in foal takes a nap on her handsome prince charming in the afternoons harsh wind and sun.
 She had been resting there sometime, and when challenging stallions approached, he needed to ward them off, literally returning to her side so she may yet again rest her tired head upon him.in 2011 1,132 horses were gathered by helicopter, chased for miles from their home territory.
 Only 139 were returned back to this vast landscape of 779 thousand acres in southern Wyoming.
 The continuing inequality of horse to land ratio saga grows, while tax payers dollars are spent at 100k per day forstock piling these now removed majestic icons.

-This was an intense battle that lasted quite long, many times the battles are short lived.
-These two came in towards water with the largest cloud of dust I have ever seen.
-You could hear and see the drama of their fight a long ways off.
-The family band, belonging to the older of the two was not far behind, but the mares were keeping the young ones at a safe distance.
-These two stallions fought hard, you can't see the wounds on the opposite side but they are deep, he also had a large head gash, that was bleeding steadily.
-It lasted about 3o minutes from the moment they were spotted until they vanished into back into the desert dirt.
-The interesting thing about them, was the impact of their fight, they fought so brutally, then pause for a minute or two, stand next to each other, catch their breath, drink water, then resume.
+Flying into the watering hole with the largest cloud of dust I have ever seen.
+You could feel the drama of their fight a long ways off.
+The family band, belonging to the older of the two not far behind, but the mares were keeping the young ones at a safe distance.
+These two stallions fought hard, you can't see the wounds on the opposite side but they are deep.
+It lasted about 2o minutes from the moment they were spotted until they vanished into back into the desert dirt.
+They fought so brutally, then pause for a minute or two, stand next to each other, catch their breath, drink water, resume.
 By far one of the most dangerous fights I have witnessed.
-The idea that maybe they were father and son crossed my mind, the beauty in that is - I will never know.

 While their world, their future, their land may be uncertain...certainly one thing that is not, is their bond.
 For me, the harmony they represent is something of immense beauty.